usc-csci114/labs-rebaviles21/lab4/README.md

 ### Deliverable

 Create a Google Sheet with a tab for each part.
 Include your data, the output of the LINEST() function and a scatter chart with trendline for each.

+measuring the runtime of inserting at the beginning of a vector is o(n)